 What is a Special Needs Trust?
-A special needs trust (SNT) is a tool that lets families provide money to take care of their adult kids without preventing them from receiving medicaid and services from related government programs.
+Special needs trusts (SNT) are a tool that lets families provide money to take care of their adult kids without preventing them from receiving medicaid and services from related government programs.

 Why do you need an SNT?
 Medicaid benefits are available to people who 1) have a disability, 2) have very low income, and 3) have very few assets.
 To qualify for medicaid, an individual cannot make more than approximately $1300 a month (specific amounts can be found on the social security website) and cannot have assets totaling more than $2000 (there are some items that are exempt from inclusion in the asset determination, like a home and a vehicle used for transportation).
 If a parent is able to provide some money to make a good life for their child either through gift, inheritance or life insurance, the SNT is the way to do it.
 Without the SNT, whatever money the parent leaves the child will have to be spent on basic care before government benefits can be used.